CentaurusInfra/mizar/docs/design/mp_pod_to_vpc_subnet.md

 ### Placing a pod into the default VPC

-Creating a standard pod with no Mizar specific annotation will assign it to the default VPC that is created at Mizar setup.
+Creating a standard pod with no Mizar specific annotation will assign it to the default VPC and that VPC's default subnet that is created at Mizar setup.

 ```yaml
 apiVersion: v1